-- Coughing that occurs around eating and drinking
+- Coughing while eating and drinking

-- Pain in the chest after swallowing
+- Chest pain after swallowing

 - The need for a conscious effort to swallow